 Former fine dining pastry chef Paula Haney made a name for her pies at farmers’ markets and coffee shops.
-Now she sells seasonal creations (from strawberry-rhubarb in spring to apple and pumpkin in fall) and signatures (like her incomparable banana-cream and the new Malört-inspired "Chicago Sunrise"), along with Metropolis coffee, at her tiny, retro pie shop.
+Now she sells seasonal creations (from strawberry-rhubarb in spring to apple and pumpkin in fall) and signatures (like her incomparable banana-cream and the Malört-inspired "Chicago Sunrise"), along with Metropolis coffee, at her tiny, retro pie shop.
 The pies are, in a word, extraordinary.

-The charming Humboldt Park pie and soda spot has spinning stools that lend a retro feel, but the flavors here aren’t stuck in time—the creative slices rotate regularly, but think blueberry-rose or key lime-hibiscus flavors.
+The charming Humboldt Park pie and soda spot has spinning stools that lend a retro feel, but the flavors here aren’t stuck in the past—the creative slices rotate regularly, but think blueberry-rose or key lime-hibiscus flavors.
 Order a slice and a house-made soda, hunker down in a booth and travel back to a simpler time.